Published in the New Straits Time, 1st April 2015

 It was an alarming issue when the medical expenses in private was more than 55.6% compared to medical expenses in 2007.
-This shows that the cost for having medical treatment in private clinics and hospitals was very high since an industry that cater only 10% of the population could outspend the public medical expenses by more than 50%.
+This shows that the cost for having medical treatment in private clinics and hospitals was very high since an industry that catter only 10% of the population could outspend the public medical expenses by more than 50%.

 With that in mind, how can practitioners in private sector claim that their health care system is among the best in the world?
-We have heard over and over again statements from private medical doctors and groups claiming that we should maintain our health care system by rejecting the proposal of separating professional roles of doctors and pharmacists since we had been recognized as one of the best in the world.
+We have heard over and over again statements from private medical doctors and groups claiming that we should maintain our health care system by rejecting the proposal of seperating professional roles of doctors and pharmacists since we had been recognized as one of the best in the world.

 If the website survey is valid, the major recognition should go to the public health care system.
 They are the one who provide the best care to majority of the population in Malaysia.

 It is a known fact that public medical institution in Malaysia practices dispensing separation.
 Doctors would diagnose and write out the prescription, pharmacists would screen, dispense and counsel the patient.
 It was practiced for years and pharmacists involvement had been shown to reduce medication errors, improve compliance and achieve better patient outcome worldwide.
-It just irked me for the groups of minority health care service providers claiming as of their system is the one that was recognised as the third best in the world.
+It just irked me for the groups of minority health care service providers claiming as of their system is the one that was recognized as the third best in the world.

 If those people wanted to use the website findings as their argument, they should really read and comprehend the outcomes of the survey.
 The website stated that;